Spiced Life Conversation

 You may be used to ignore your feelings or even not fully understanding what they are and where they’re coming from.
 But the more you start to express your feelings, the better you’ll get at identifying what’s wrong and communicating what you want to change.

 Learn to process your childhood wounds/painful experiences.

-Next time you feel an overwhelming sense of fear or anxiety, try to think back to times when you were younger that you felt the same emotion.
-Pick out specific details about the situation and really take a look at why you were experiencing that feeling in the first place (these are soul lessons and challenges to make us stronger and draw us closer to God).
-And most importantly, recognize that in most cases, what happened to you was not actually your fault, just a bad decision due to lack of information on your part or by others.
+Next time you feel an overwhelming sense of fear or anxiety, try to think back to times when you were younger when you felt the same emotion.
+Pick out specific details about the situation and take a look at why you were experiencing that feeling in the first place (these are soul lessons and challenges to make us stronger and draw us closer to God).
+And most importantly, recognize that in most cases, what happened to you was not your fault, just a bad decision due to a lack of information on your part or by others.

 Turn your wounds into wisdom.

 Participating in a full life detox and starting life planning sessions to create the life you were meant to live on your terms is your next step.
 What is your life purpose?
 Do you understand your soul path?
 Do you understand your spiritual gifts?
 Are you generating your own money through your spiritual gifts or are you financially dependent on someone else to take care of your need?
 Are your finances in order?
 What is your money mindset?

 Know Your Worth.